 Recommendation #3:

-ICANN Organization shall create and issue a Policy Guidance document that outlines the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee, such that any claim of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will be determined by the applicable laws of that jurisdiction.
+ICANN Organization shall create and issue Policy Guidance outlining the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee, such that any claim of jurisdictional immunity made by an IGO in respect of a particular jurisdiction will be determined by the applicable laws of that jurisdiction.
 In addition, ICANN Organization shall ensure that this Policy Guidance document is brought to the notice of the Governmental Advisory Committee (GAC) for its and its members’ and observers’ information, and published along with the procedures and rules applicable to the UDRP and URS on the ICANN website.

 Note on Recommendation #3: This recommendation is based on part of an original recommendation in the Working Group’s Initial Report.
 Although significant discussion has subsequently occurred on the topic of IGO jurisdictional immunity, the Working Group remains in agreement that the existence of these procedural filing options should be noted for the GAC and the community.